 - While there is no way to know for sure what the coming months will bring, determining the answers to questions above will assist an organization to make assumptions about conditions that will need to be present to begin the COVID-19 de-escalation process.
 Undoubtedly, the return to pre-COVID-19 operating conditions will not occur overnight.
 It will occur in stages, much like the ramp up to our current state.

 By using the previously referenced “Action Level – Action Taken” planning approach an organization can use their very recent experience with COVID-19 to thoroughly think through and plan for efficient de-escalation and a return to state of normalcy.
 De-escalation stages will likely be determined by a combination of the following conditions: lifting of stay at home orders, employee availability, development of antiviral medications & vaccines, supply availability, customer demand and economic conditions.
 Planning assumptions can be created using these factors to develop anticipated de-escalation stages and associated actions.

 The most significant challenge in planning for the next event stage is that critical operations, suppliers and customers will need to be reevaluated as they are potentially different than during pre COVID-19 conditions.
 Taking the time to think through different scenarios and potential actions that could be taken will help to ensure the most positive potential outcome possible.

-Should you have any questions or needs relative to planning for the potential impact of COVID-19, please contact us direct or learn more from our Resource Center.
+Should you have any questions or needs relative to planning for the potential impact of COVID-19, please contact us direct.

 Director Risk Management & Client Experience